-The 5 Levels of Intimacy: Which level do you communicate on?
+The 5 Levels of Intimacy: Which Level do you Communicate On?

-In modern day relationships intimacy is the name of the game.
-But what exactly does intimacy mean?
-Barbara Wilson has identified that there are actually 5 levels of intimacy, that we move through as we get to know a new partner or friend.
+According to Barbara Wilson, there are actually 5 levels of intimacy.
+We move through these levels as we get to know a new partner or friend.

 Level One: Safe Communication